HMLA-369: Vietnam War

-HMA-369 was commissioned on April 1, 1972, at Marine Corps Air Station Futenma, Okinawa, assigned to Marine Aircraft Group 36, 1st Marine Aircraft Wing.
+HMA-369 was commissioned on 1 April 1972, at Marine Corps Air Station Futenma in Okinawa, assigned to Marine Aircraft Group 36, 1st Marine Aircraft Wing.
 Two months after being activated, the squadron was deployed to North Vietnam to participate in Operation MARHUK (Marine Hunter Killer).
 "Pistol Pete" as the squadron was then known, had the distinction of being the first attack helicopter squadron in Marine Corps history to conduct offensive air operations.
-This occurred on June 20, 1972, when HMA-369 AH-1J Seacobras, operating from the USS Denver, began interdicting enemy barges and ferries and acting as low lying Forward Air Controllers for Navy carrier strikes.
+This occurred on 20 June 1972, when HMA-369 AH-1J Seacobras, operating from the USS Denver, began interdicting enemy barges and ferries and acting as low lying Forward Air Controllers for Navy carrier strikes.
 The squadron subsequently transferred to USS Cleveland and finally USS Dubuque while conducting MARHUK operations.
 The Marine Corps Aviation Association honored HMA-369 with their Helicopter Squadron of the Year Award in 1972.
 HMA-369 was also awarded a Navy Unit Citation for this period.
 The squadron redeployed to Okinawa in January 1973, but remained active in the conflict through Operation Eagle Pull and Operation Frequent Wind in 1975, flying numerous sorties supporting the evacuation of Saigon.

 Post Vietnam

-In April 1977, HMA-369 was disestablished on Okinawa and reestablished at Marine Corps Base Camp Pendleton, California as a member of Detachment Marine Aircraft Group 16, 3rd MAW.
+In April 1977, HMA-369 was disestablished on Okinawa and reestablished in California at Marine Corps Base Camp Pendleton as a member of Detachment Marine Aircraft Group 16, 3rd MAW.
 In August 1983, HMA-369 had the distinction of being the first helicopter squadron of any service to participate in the United States Air Force Red Flag aviation combat exercise.

 In October 1985, HMA-369 was in Hong Kong to support then Vice-President George H. W. Bush's trip to the People's Republic of China.
 On two separate occasions, the Gunfighters flew four UH-1Ns from Hong Kong across the Red Chinese border to the cities Guangzhou and Shenzhen.
 This historic trip marked the first time since 1949 that a tactical Marine squadron had entered Communist China's airspace.

-Also during 1987, UH-1Ns were made a permanent part of the HMA-369 and on September 15, 1987 HMA-369 was officially re-designated as Marine Light Attack Helicopter Squadron 369 (HMLA-369).
-In October 1987, the majority of AH-1J pilots attended the AH-1W pilot's familiarization course in Dallas, Texas and on October 30, 1987, HMLA-369 received its first AH-1W.
+Also during 1987, UH-1Ns were made a permanent part of the HMA-369 and on 15 September 1987 HMA-369 was officially re-designated as Marine Light Attack Helicopter Squadron 369 (HMLA-369).
+In October 1987, the majority of AH-1J pilots attended the AH-1W pilot's familiarization course in Dallas, Texas, and on 30 October 1987, HMLA-369 received its first AH-1W.